gquere/gquere.github.io/sstic2020_writeup/step6.md

 =======================
 I wrote a python script to invert all steps and bruteforced the random byte for each message, which is the only random data that is not provided in the challenge input.
 Yes, [you can see the script](https://gist.github.com/gquere/99ca5cb36f8f31225d8353f82fde1c02).
 Yes, it is ugly.

-There are some false positives which are easily removed but here's the message it managed to recover:
+There are some false positives which are easily removed.
+Here's the message it managed to recover:
 ```
 NO WAY!
 Personne n'arrivera jamais a dechiffrer ce message sans mon programme de dechiffrement.
 Je m'en sers donc de pense-bete xD.